 Facts about Marrakech

-The city of Marrakech was founded in 1070 by a Berber Dynasty known as the Almoravids.
-It was the capital of the Almoravid Empire.
+The city of Marrakech was founded in 1070 by a Berber Dynasty the religious nomads called Almoravids.
+It was the capital city of the Almoravid Empire.

 Marrakech is often called “the red city” due to the red clay city walls built at the beginning of the 12th century.